ligos/blog.ligos.net/source/_posts/Smime-Email-and-Yubikey.md

 That's nice, but it doesn't make any use of the shiny new Yubikey I just got.
 (Note: if you don't have a Yubikey, you can quite safely stop here and get all the benefits of S/MIME signatures).

+**UPDATE:** version 7.1 of eM Client uses its own certificate store, so it doesn't use my YubiKey any more.

 To copy the certificate to your Yubikey, download and install the [Yubikey PIV Manager](https://developers.yubico.com/yubikey-piv-manager/).